-Evergreen Elementary School has two wonderful media centers.
-Due to COVID-19 restrictions, the resources in the Media Centers will be distributed to our students through other means than weekly library visits for the time being.
+Evergreen Elementary School has two wonderful media centers that your child will visit on a regular basis.
+During the visits, your child will be encouraged to check-out books to take home.
 Reading books aloud at home is one of the most important ways to continue the growth of literacy development and good reading habits.
 Please make sure your child treats library books with care and that they get returned on time.
 You will receive a bill for any books your child loses or damages.